MislavJaksic/Knowledge-Repository/Thinking/Stonetop/BookOne/02RunningStonetop/README.md

 * Frame the action: who?, when?, where?
 * Describe the environment: 3 strong impressions, smell, sound, sight, focusing on what matters
-* Give details and specifics: it'll give the situation texture
+* Give details and specifics: it'll give the situation texture; what's happening, who is doing what, where is everyone relative to everyone else, what can you sense
-* Ask questions, ask for input: don't ask them to make up details, but what they are feeling or experiencing or what they are doing or what they are thinking about
+* Ask questions, ask for input: don't ask them to make up key details only deatils that fit a theme, ask what they are feeling or experiencing or what they are doing or what they are thinking about
-* Portray NPCs and monsters
+* Portray NPCs and monsters: speak and describe, say how they respond to PCs
-* Answer questions, clarify
+* Answer questions, clarify: be honest and generous with truth and details; if the answer isn't clear to the PCs, tell them how they can find out

 #### Make a soft GM move

+Provoke action or increase tension by using a GM move.
+Make something happen or describe what is in the process of happening, but give the PCs a chance to act.
 Offer an opportunity or present options and prompt them to pick.
+Use up their stuff, foreshadow trouble or add trouble.

 #### "What do you do?"